Warning

 .

-By default, Galaxy logs all messages to standard output at the DEBUG
+configuration option.
+By default, Galaxy logs all messages at the

-, in which case, output is logged to a location configured in `gravity`_.
+), the log is written to a location configured in

 Gravity and related terminology are explained in detail in the Scaling and Load Balancing documentation.